deathworlders/online/content/book/deathworlders/chapter-20-exorcisms.md

 "Fookin’ right."
 Powell sniffed and shook his head.
 “I’m not sadistic, I’m not going to rake ‘em over the coals for it, they’re suffering enough.
 But...”

-He shook his head again, breathing out. "...But I don’t think I’ll ever be able to look at either of them without thinking, y’know... ‘*You’re the reason I had to watch your daughter die*’."
+He shook his head again, breathing out. "...But I don’t think I’ll ever be able to look at either of them without thinking, y’know...‘*You’re the reason I had to watch your daughter die*’."

 "What *are* you going to do?"